 Not convinced?
 Read “Why you should stop saying ‘all lives matter,’ explained in 9 different ways” by German Lopez.

 Sometimes a conversation turns to my children.
 My daughter is comparatively easy, but my son is not.
-I used to say how old he is, and hope it would end there.
+I used to tell people the number of years he’s been in our life, and hope the topic would change.
 When it didn’t, we entered into treacherous, uncharted territory.

 We still might enter that territory, but these days we’ll take a different, less dangerous route.
 How old is he?
 I’m not giving you a number.